dArignac/april/README.md

 ```

 ## Distribution
-* for distribution, Grunt is used (required npm and Grunt globally)
+* for distribution, Grunt is used (required yarn and Grunt globally)
     * it will copy the theme into a dist folder with all sass and js compiled and minimized (see ``Gruntfile.js`` for more info)
 ```
-npm install -g grunt-cli
+yarn install -g grunt-cli
-npm install
+yarn install
 grunt
 ```
 * the version number is the version in ``package.json``